ahmedasalman/pdsnd_github/README.md

 This project takes from a user the filters he wants to apply to the data, and outputs useful information and statistics from this data.

 ### Files used
-washington.csv, new_york_city.csv, chicago.csv,bikeshare.py
+washington.csv, new_york_city.csv, chicago.csv, bikeshare.py

 ### Updates
--added the bikeshare.py file, the project now can test for time statistics and show raw data
+* added the bikeshare.py file, the project now can show time statistics and some raw data.
+* added some features: station statistics, trip duration statistics, and users statistics

 ### Credits
 https://github.com/udacity/pdsnd_github